Shingles: Steroids

 Corticosteroids do not appear to decrease the risk of long-term pain.
-Side effects however appear to be minimal.
+Side effects, however, appear to be minimal.
 Their use in Ramsay Hunt syndrome had not been properly studied as of 2008.

 Zoster ophthalmicus

 Treatment for zoster ophthalmicus is similar to standard treatment for shingles at other sites.
-A trial comparing acyclovir with its prodrug, valacyclovir, demonstrated similar efficacies in treating this form of the disease.
-The significant advantage of valacyclovir over acyclovir is its dosing of only three times/day (compared with acyclovir's five times/day dosing), which could make it more convenient for people and improve adherence with therapy.
+A trial comparing aciclovir with its prodrug, valaciclovir, demonstrated similar efficacies in treating this form of the disease.

 Prognosis

-The rash and pain usually subside within three to five weeks, but about one in five people develops a painful condition called postherpetic neuralgia, which is often difficult to manage.
-In some people, shingles can reactivate presenting as zoster sine herpete: pain radiating along the path of a single spinal nerve (a dermatomal distribution), but without an accompanying rash.
+The rash and pain usually subside within three to five weeks, but about one in five people develop a painful condition called postherpetic neuralgia, which is often difficult to manage.
+In some people, shingles can reactivate, presenting as zoster sine herpete: pain radiating along the path of a single spinal nerve (a dermatomal distribution), but without an accompanying rash.
 This condition may involve complications that affect several levels of the nervous system and cause many cranial neuropathies, polyneuritis, myelitis, or aseptic meningitis.
 Other serious effects that may occur in some cases include partial facial paralysis (usually temporary), ear damage, or encephalitis.
 Although initial infections with VZV during pregnancy, causing chickenpox, may lead to infection of the fetus and complications in the newborn, chronic infection or reactivation in shingles are not associated with fetal infection.

 There is a slightly increased risk of developing cancer after a shingles episode.
-However, the mechanism is unclear and mortality from cancer did not appear to increase as a direct result of the presence of the virus.
+However, the mechanism is unclear, and mortality from cancer did not appear to increase as a direct result of the presence of the virus.
 Instead, the increased risk may result from the immune suppression that allows the reactivation of the virus.

 Although shingles typically resolves within 3–5 weeks, certain complications may arise: